Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/Full/_index.md

 - The below screenshot shows an email alert sent by Defender for Cloud when a SQL threat is detected.
 By default, this email is sent to the registered contact email at the subscription level.
   ![Screenshot showing test script results](./brute-force-attack-alert.png)

-### Adventure Workload and Azure API Management
+### AdventureWorks API and Azure API Management

-This section guide you through deploy Adventure Work WebAPI workload on k3s cluster together with Azure API Management to bring all the control panel on Azure inline with other ARC service.
+This section guide you through deploy AdventureWorks WebAPI workload on k3s cluster together with Azure API Management to bring all the control panel on Azure inline with other Azure ARC service.

 > Note: The assumption is the Arc-enabled SQL Managed Instance has been deployed.
 The deployment starts once the SQL Managed Instance has been created.